Making it onto a college baseball program and staying with it for all 4 years is not easy. Playing high school baseball

-I found this educational story within a novel-length forum thread of nearly 2000 posts.
+I discovered this story within a novel-length forum thread of nearly 2000 posts.
 Detailed posts from Leo’s grandfather are supplemented with questions, advice, and insight from many other baseball-savvy participants.
 The story starts as Leo enters Little League and has not yet ended, as Leo is in the midst of his college baseball career.

 In the rest of this background section I describe how this story evolved, what it came to mean, and how I intend to present it.
 If you don’t care about background, just skip straight to the beginning of the story.

 I use this site as a sounding board.
 Since my father died I don’t really have anyone to go to and tell everything that’s happening with my boy.
 So this is kind of a release for me.

 The forum thread on Leo is remarkable not just for its longevity, but for the rich detail and humble honesty of the author.
 He voices thoughts and emotions that most sports parents have at one point or another, but rarely express out loud.
 The thread is also remarkable for the extensive and often very wise commentary and advice from other posters who had already observed their own child playing from a young age through to college.

 By reading through the story in its entirety—either in the original thread, through these blog posts, or both—you will learn a lot about the process of going from Little League, to middle school, to high school, and finally to college baseball.
 I sure did.